Shopify Metrics: Which Ones to Track + Ways to Improve

 Social: The customer clicked a link on social media.

 A total orders metric is when you measure the total number of orders placed on a Shopify store in a given time period.
+You can use this Shopify metric to know: Is order volume over time going up?
+Does a particular period get a boost in orders?

 This metric can be used to track the growth of a store, identify trends in customer behavior, and make informed decisions about marketing and product development.